-The Planning Board will schedule a public hearing to be held within 60 days of the preapplication meeting process for the WTG.
+The Planning Board will schedule a public hearing to be held within 60 days of the pre-application meeting process for the WEF.

-16.4 Notice to Abutters and residents within the Notification Area

-In addition to any required public notices for the site inspection and first public hearing, the Planning Board will prepare a notice to property owners and residents within the Notification Area..
-The notice will briefly describe the proposed WTG and notify the recipient of the dates, times and places of the site inspection and first public hearing.
-The notice will be sent by certified mail with mailing costs paid for by the Applicant.
+16.4 Notice to Abutters and residents within the Notification Area notice will briefly describe the proposed WEF and notify the recipient of the dates, times and places of the site inspection and first public hearing.
+The notice will be sent by certified mail to abutters and first class mail to all others with mailing costs paid for by the Applicant.
 The town will give residents no less than 14 days' notice of such a meeting.